 If your stomach is gurgling around 4 am and beyond let me first say that the only 24-hour restaurant in Barcelona is the Mcdonald’s drive-thru at the Vila Olimpica.
 You’ll need a taxi and a lot of enthusiasm to go through with this.

-Towards the bottom of the famous La Rambla on the street Nou de la Rambla you’ll find 3 kebab shops open till about 3 am, all more or less offering the same quality of product.
+Towards the bottom of the famous La Rambla on the street Nou de la Rambla, you’ll find 3 kebab shops open till about 3 am, all more or less offering the same quality of the product.
 The same goes for the square Rambla del Raval.

-Who doesn’t love maps?
-See where you can find above mentioned bars, clubs and watering holes near your hotel.
+Who doesn’t love a nice list?
+Save the list with all the bars and clubs mentioned in this post.
 Need even more details?
 Sign up for the mailing list and you can download the full sheet, including the addresses and links to the best party places in Barcelona as suggested.